Dendekky/portfolio/src/pages/about/index.md

 Building a career in tech was born out of my passion for creating solutions to seemingly complex problems and finding smart shortcuts to cracking complicated puzzles.
 The feeling that comes with exclaiming “Eureka!” gives me unexplainable satisfaction.

-I am a Fullstack developer meaning, I’ve got my clients covered on BOTH ends.
-I also dabble in Android development every now and then.
+I am a Fullstack developer meaning, I’ve got my clients with wonderful servers.

-CAREER
+###### CAREER

 Presently, I work as a Frontend Developer with an Agri-business startup - Foodlocker Limited - operating in Ibadan, Nigeria.

 Before joining Foodlocker, I worked contract jobs as a Fullstack developer and helped to found Piocode; a peer-to-peer learning community of students.

 In my work, I develop web applications from design and implementation to testing and development.
 I ensure written code meet industry standards by ensuring proper practices like version control and documentation.

 LANGUAGES

-By the way, I speak a number of interesting languages:
+By the way, below are some of the stacks I work with consistently:

-* NodeJS
-* NodeJS Express
+* NodeJS (Express)
 * React
 * Gatsby
 * MongoDB
 * PostgreSQL

 TOOLS